dinglydo/Simple-physics-engine/README.md

 # Simple-physics-engine
 It's a very simple physics engine.
 Very early.
 Work in progress.
+EDIT: Massive change.
+I've decided that I'll write this engine in C instead of C++, once I do continue writing it anyway.

 # How do I build this?
 First, as of now, this project only supports the MSVC compiler.
 This is simply due to my personal preference towards batch files.
 Fortunately, however, most C++ Windows developers have Visual Studio, which means they have MSVC.